 This eWorkshop will introduce school leaders to leadership principles and practices to provide equitable educational opportunities for multilingual learners, based on a distributive leadership model.
 During the eWorkshop, participants will have an opportunity to explore effective leadership practices that aim to a) create and maintain an inclusive, school-wide learning environment focused on multilingual learners; b) promote effective instructional practices for multilingual learners; c) leverage multiple resources and build capacity for staff to meet the needs of multilingual learners; and d) collaborate with families and the local community to enact school improvement solutions.

 This eWorkshop will focus on the use of student and class assets to plan inquiry-based instruction.
 Through readings, interactions, and videos, participants will identify the benefits and investigate the components of an inquiry approach.
 Additionally, participants will explore how to consider the content and language needs of multilingual learners in social studies.

-This eWorkshop explores ways to use the WIDA Standards (2020 edition) to support multilingual learners’ achievement and language development.
-Each module engages participants in components of the WIDA Standards and contains prompts for educators to discuss the module topic in local settings.
+This eWorkshop explores ways to use the WIDA ELD Standards Framework, 2020 Edition to support multilingual learners’ achievement and language development.
+Each module engages participants in components of the WIDA Standards Framework and contains prompts for educators to discuss the module topic in local settings.
 Ideally, groups of educators commit to engaging in the modules individually and to meeting on a bi/weekly basis to discuss the module topics.

 This eWorkshop provides information for educators who work with multilingual learners in their writing development.
 The series is for educators of Grades 1-12 to use individually or with a Professional Learning Community (PLC).
 You will be introduced to two educators who use the WIDA Writing Rubric to focus on day-to-day planning.
 This series is divided into two sections that correspond to the two videos.